A Botswana Safari

 How Much Does a Botswana Safari Cost?

-A budget safari (there aren’t many of these) will cost at least $200 per person per day, mid-range safaris around $500 and top end upwards of $1,000.
+On average, budget safaris (there aren’t many of these) cost $350 (USD) per person per day, mid-range safaris cost $550 per person per day, and top-end safaris cost $750 per person per day.
 Botswana offers one of the world’s finest safari experiences.
-But it’s going to cost you, because Botswana is probably Africa’s most expensive safari destination.
+But at a price, because Botswana is probably Africa’s most expensive safari destination.

-A budget safari (there aren’t many of these) will cost at least $200 per person per day, mid-range safaris around $500 and top end upwards of $1,000.
+On average, budget safaris (there aren’t many of these) cost $350 (USD) per person per day, mid-range safaris cost $550 per person per day, and top-end safaris cost $750 per person per day.
 Botswana offers one of the world’s finest safari experiences.
-But it’s going to cost you, because Botswana is probably Africa’s most expensive safari destination.
+But at a price, because Botswana is probably Africa’s most expensive safari destination.

-The costings table here gives an instant overview of how much the average Botswana safari will cost, depending on your travel style.
+The costings table here gives an overview of how much the average Botswana safari will cost, depending on your travel style.
 Using this table allows you to quickly match your daily budget to the kind of Botswana safari you can afford.
 Two things to remember though.
 Safari tourism in Botswana is generally aimed at a high-end market, and budget safaris are few and far between and only offered to a limited number of destinations.
 Timing also plays a big role in Botswana safari costs.
 Going during the low season (December to April) ensures significantly lower prices.

 Comfort Level Private